This site requires a more recent version of Adobe Flash Player to function properly.

 - Divestment of non-core assets and rationalization of operating costs

 - Barrick Gold has rationalized its business in response to the subdued gold pricing environment.
 It has divested several high cost gold mines over the course of the past couple of years, as well as tried to reduce its operating costs.
 This is reflected in the company's all-in sustaining costs (AISC) metric, which is a measure of the overall costs required to sustain a company's current mining operations.
-The AISC for Barrick's gold mining operations fell from $915 per ounce in 2013, to $864 per ounce and $831 per ounce in 2014 and 2015 respectively, and is expected to decline further to $756 per ounce in 2016.
-The impact of the divestment of high cost mines was also reflected in the company's proven and probable reserve base, which fell from 104 million ounces at the end of 2013, to 91.9 million ounces at the end of 2015.
+The AISC for Barrick's gold mining operations fell from $915 per ounce in 2013, to $864 per ounce, $831 per ounce and $730 per ounce in 2014, 2015 and 2016 respectively.
+The impact of the divestment of high cost mines was also reflected in the company's proven and probable reserve base, which fell from 104 million ounces at the end of 2013, to 86 million ounces at the end of 2016.

 Below are key drivers of Barrick Gold's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock: